jonathanolson/slither/notes/patterns.md

   - Rule collapse on embedding too (consolidate)
     - (do this in places where we are ... solving?)
   -
-  - Testing
-    - SolutionSet unit tests
-    - Rule set fuzzing (ensure "random feature set" that is valid is properly solved by our rules)
-  -
-  - Highlander with FACE COLORS (!)
-  -
   - Parallel running:
     - https://github.com/deThread/dethread?tab=readme-ov-file / https://socket.io/docs/v4/
   -